K\"ahler differentials of extensions of valuation rings and deeply ramified fields: Introduction

-\pars Our proof of Theorem~\ref{GRthm} will also yield the following result: \begin{theorem} Let $(K,v)$ be a valued field of residue characteristic $p>0$.
+Our alternative proof of Theorem~\ref{GRthm} in the present paper uses only methods from valuation theory and commutative algebra, and does not rely on techniques or results from almost ring theory.
+We hope that our proof makes this beautiful theorem accessible to a wider audience.
+Further, our proof yields the following additional new result.
+A criterion for a valued field $(K,v)$ to be deeply ramified that only works with extensions of prime degree $p=\chara Kv$ appears to be more easily accessible than the criterion $\Omega_{\cO_{K\sep}|\cO_K}=0$, in particular from the model theoretic point of view. \begin{theorem} Let $(K,v)$ be a valued field of residue characteristic $p>0$.
 If $K$ has characteristic $0$, then assume in addition that it contains all $p$-th roots of unity.
-Then the following assertions are equivalent: \sn a) $\,\Omega_{\cO_L|\cO_K}=0$ for all Galois extensions $(L|K,v)$ of degree $p$, \sn b) $\,\Omega_{\cO_{K\sep}|\cO_K}=0$, \sn c) $(K,v)$ is a deeply ramified field. \end{theorem}
+Then $(K,v)$ is a deeply ramified field if and only if $\Omega_{\cO_L|\cO_K}=0$ for all unibranched Galois extensions $(L|K,v)$ of prime degree $p$. \end{theorem}

+Let us mention two main ingredients of the proof.
+Theorem~1.10 (1) of \cite{KuRz} implies that if $(K,v)$ is a deeply ramified field with $\chara Kv=p>0$, then each of its Galois defect extensions of degree $p$ has independent defect.
+Hence we can infer the following result from \cite[Theorem~1.4]{CuKuRz}: \begin{theorem} Take a deeply ramified field $(K,v)$ with $\chara Kv=p>0$; if $\chara K=0$, then assume that $K$ contains all $p$-th roots of unity.
+Then every Galois extension $(L|K,v)$ of degree $p$ with nontrivial defect satisfies $\Omega_{\cO_L|\cO_K}=0$. \end{theorem}

+This result will be complemented in the present paper by showing that for a deeply ramified field $(K,v)$, every unibranched defectless Galois extension $(L|K,v)$ of prime degree $p$ satisfies $\Omega_{\cO_L|\cO_K}=0$.
+Then Section~\ref{secKahExact} connects our results for Galois extensions of prime degree with $\Omega_{\cO_{K\sep}|\cO_K}$.
+There, the main approach is the study of K\"ahler differentials of towers of Galois extensions.
+In order to go upward through such towers, we make use of the following fact, which Gabber and Ramero deduce from Theorem~\ref{GRthm} (see \cite[Corollary 6.6.16 (i)]{GR}).
+However, as we want to prove Theorem~\ref{GRthm}, we refer the reader to Theorem~1.5 of \cite{KuRz} whose proof is done by a direct valuation theoretical computation not involving any K\"ahler differentials. \begin{theorem} Every algebraic extension of a deeply ramified field is again a deeply ramified field. \end{theorem} It should be noted that Theorem~\ref{MTsdrf2} also holds for the roughly deeply ramified and the semitame fields that are introduced in \cite{KuRz}.

+\pars In \cite{NS}, Novacoski and Spivakovsky use the theory of key polynomials to derive a presentation of $\Omega_{\cO_L|\cO_K}$ for finite pure extensions $(L|K,v)$ under the condition $vL=vK$.
+Applying this presentation to Artin-Schreier and Kummer extensions, they derive results similar to our results presented in \cite{CuKuRz} and in this paper.
+Recently they also dealt with the case of $vL\ne vK$ by a different approach, not based on the use of key polynomials.
+See also \cite{NN1, NN2, No}.